zeromq/dafka/README.txt

 A streaming platform has three key capabilities:

-    Publish and subscribe to streams of records, similar to a message queue or enterprise messaging system.
+* Publish and subscribe to streams of records, similar to a message queue or enterprise messaging system.
-    Store streams of records in a fault-tolerant durable way.
+* Store streams of records in a fault-tolerant durable way.
-    Process streams of records as they occur.
+* Process streams of records as they occur.

 Dafka is generally used for two broad classes of applications:

-    Building real-time streaming data pipelines that reliably get data between systems or applications Building real-time streaming applications that transform or react to the streams of data
+* Building real-time streaming data pipelines that reliably get data between systems or applications
+* Building real-time streaming applications that transform or react to the streams of data

 To understand how Dafka does these things, let's dive in and explore Dafka's capabilities from the bottom up.

 First a few concepts:

-    Dafka is run as a cluster on one or more servers.
-The Dafka cluster stores streams of records in categories called topics.
-Each record consists of a arbitrary value.
-Producer and Consumer will communicate directly with each other.
-Missed events can be obtained either from the Producer or the Cluster.
+* Dafka is run as a cluster on one or more servers.
+* The Dafka cluster stores streams of records in categories called topics.
+* Each record consists of a arbitrary value.
+* Producers send record to the Cluster and directly to the Consumers.
+* Missed records are obtained either from the Producer or the Cluster.

+In Dafka the communication between the clients is done with a simple, high-performance, language agnostic TCP protocol.
+This protocol is versioned and maintains backwards compatibility with older version.
+We provide a C client for Dafka.

+### Concepts

+To understand how Dafka does these things, let's dive in and explore Dafka's capabilities from the bottom up.

+TODO

 ### Ownership and License